LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

 - `:unit:managesubscriptions` contains the subscription management screen
 - `:unit:mentions` contains the mentions section of the Inbox tab
 - `:unit:messages` contains the private messages section of the Inbox tab
+- `:unit:moderatewithreason` contains the modal bottom sheet for moderation actions that require a reason (remove, purge, report, hide)
 - `:unit:modlog` contains the moderation log screen
 - `:unit:multicommunity` contains the multi-community detail and multi-community editor screens
 - `:unit:myaccount` contains the profile logged section of the Profile tab
 - `:unit:postdetail` contains the post detail screen
 - `:unit:postlist` contains the post list (home) screen
 - `:unit:rawcontent` contains the "Raw content" dialog with the custom (Android) text toolbar
-- `:unit:remove` contains the modal bottom sheet to remove a content (for moderators)
 - `:unit:replies` contains the replies section of the Inbox tab
 - `:unit:reportlist` contains the report list screen (for moderators)
-- `:unit:saveditems` contains the saved items screen
 - `:unit:selectcommunity` contains the dialog used to select communities (for cross-posts)
 - `:unit:selectinstance` contains the bottom sheet used to change instance in anonymous mode
 - `:unit:userdetail` contains the user detail screen